the studio

 against the grain

-most of what passes for “ai-powered saas” in 2026 is the same playbook on a different homepage: a sign-up form that asks for a credit card to see the product, a free tier with a 1-of-5 watermark on every output, dark patterns around cancellation, and a series-a deck somewhere in the founder’s drive. the people writing this software are optimising for an exit, not for you.
+most of what passes for "ai-powered saas" in 2026 is the same growth-stage playbook on a slightly different homepage. a sign-up form that asks for a credit card to see the product. a "free trial" that is fourteen days and converts automatically. a free tier with a 1-of-5 watermark on every output and a "remove watermark" upsell. dark patterns around cancellation that route you through a five-step "are you sure" funnel. a "book a call" button instead of a price. a series-a deck somewhere in the founder’s drive that values the company at sixty times revenue. the people writing this software are optimising for the next funding round and the eventual exit, and you are the input metric.

-none of this is a moral position. it’s the product working for the user instead of the user working for the product. it turns out a lot of people prefer it that way.
+none of this is a moral position; it is the product working for the user instead of the user working for the product. it turns out a lot of people prefer it that way, and they tend to come back next time they need something we make.

 how we work

-asynchronous by default. we document everything in markdown, ship pull requests in english, review in english, and let the time zones work for us. when frankfurt is asleep, tel aviv is at lunch. when tel aviv is asleep, somebody’s usually awake enough to notice the alert.
+asynchronous by default. we document everything in markdown, ship pull requests in english, review in english, and let the time zones work for us. when frankfurt is asleep, tel aviv is at lunch and tallinn is finishing breakfast. when tel aviv is asleep, somebody in tallinn is usually awake enough to notice the deploy alert. we run one weekly video standup that nobody is required to attend if they have nothing to say; everyone signs in to a tuesday-morning written status update that lives in a shared notion page, and the same page archives the decision log for the year.

-the team page (/team/) has the full crew with portraits, bios, and the occasional anecdote about who shipped a hotfix from the bathroom of a wedding reception. we are not actively hiring full-time, but if you build interesting things and want to say hello, the contact form works.
+the team page (/team/) has the full crew with hand-illustrated portraits, long bios, and the occasional anecdote about who shipped a hotfix from the bathroom of a wedding reception. we are not actively hiring full-time, because six is the size we have decided to be. if you build interesting things and want to say hello without a hiring agenda, the contact form works; we read everything and reply to most of it within a working day, unless somebody’s kid has chickenpox.

 technology

-we pick boring tech on purpose. postgres for everything that has to be true tomorrow. redis for everything that can be wrong for thirty seconds. fastapi for the api surface, react for the front-ends that need it and vanilla js for the ones that don’t. nginx and systemd in front of all of it. paddle handles money, vat, and chargebacks. one vps, one operator on call, one rollback button.
+we pick boring tech on purpose. postgres for everything that has to be true tomorrow, including yesterday’s billing rows. redis for everything that can be wrong for thirty seconds without breaking a paying customer’s day. fastapi for the api surface because it is dull, fast, and refuses to be opinionated about a request body. react for the handful of front-ends that genuinely benefit from it; vanilla js for everything else, because every team that "just adds a framework" ends up maintaining the framework instead of the product. nginx and systemd are in front of all of it because they have been in front of all of it for fifteen years and have outlived three rounds of cool-kid replacement candidates. paddle handles money, vat, and chargebacks. one vps in frankfurt, one operator on call, one rollback button, one postgres database that everything talks to.

-a more honest breakdown lives at /studio/#stack — including which editor we actually use and which ai model we won’t name in public.
+a more honest breakdown lives at /studio/#stack — including which editor we actually use, which ai model we mostly route through, and which ai model we will not name in public for our own reasons.

 where we are

-vøiddo is legally registered in israel. the team is fully remote. payments and tax compliance run through paddle (ireland, merchant of record), so customers in eighty-something countries get a local-currency receipt without us touching a single tax form. uptime is monitored from frankfurt, london, and singapore.
+payments and tax compliance run through paddle (dublin, ireland, merchant of record). this means customers in roughly eighty countries get a local-currency receipt with the correct vat line on it without us ever touching a single tax form. it also means refunds are a one-line email and a same-day reversal, not a six-week support ticket. uptime is monitored from frankfurt, london, and singapore.

 get in touch